 The Food at a Casa Particular

 Breakfasts at homestays are usually an extra 5 CUC ($5) and are plentiful, consisting of bread and an egg, jams, fresh fruit and coffee.
 We often took some of it away for snacks.
-Casas on the coast offered Lobster for dinner, a real treat, which came with dessert and a glass of wine for around 10 CUC ($10).
+Casas on the coast offered Lobster for dinner, a real treat, with dessert and a glass of wine for around 10 CUC ($10).

 Cuban Restaurants & Street Food